Neehan/GRAFT/README.md

 ### FAISS Index

-We always materialize an exact `IndexFlatIP` and shard it across every visible GPU.
+We materialize an exact `IndexFlatIP` in memory (sharded across all visible GPUs) every time we run retrieval.

-- `index.use_fp16` (bool): store vectors in fp16 on GPU before syncing back to CPU.
+- `index.use_fp16` (bool): store vectors in fp16 on GPU while the index lives there.
 - `index.topk`: retrieval fan-out used during evaluation.

-All legacy `hnsw` / `ivf` knobs were removed to keep the research surface small.
-If you need approximate search, fork from an earlier revision or reintroduce FAISS' ANN builders as needed.
+No on-disk FAISS artifacts are created; if you need persistent ANN indexes fork an earlier revision or extend the utilities in `baselines/retrievers.py`.

 ## Losses